Deflation-based certified greedy algorithm and adaptivity for bifurcating nonlinear PDEs: Numerical results

 To further clarify the main differences between the two greedy approaches, especially in terms of the error bound, we investigate the behavior of the \textit{vanilla} estimator $\Delta_N(\mu)$ and of the \textit{deflated} estimator $\max{\Delta}$.

-In Figure \ref{fig:boundandsnap} we compare the fourth iteration of the deflated- and vanilla-greedy algorithms, i.e., the first one for which the two approaches behave differently.
-In the left plot, corresponding to the vanilla-greedy, it can be seen that the greedy strategy selects $\mu_4 = 0.95$, the basis has dimension four, and the bound is minimized at the sampled locations.
+In Figure \ref{fig:boundandsnap}, we compare the fourth iteration of the deflated- and vanilla-greedy algorithms, i.e., the first one for which the two approaches behave differently. \B{On the abscissa axis, we represent the parameter value, and on the ordinate axis, we provide the value of the linear error estimator bound for the vanilla-greedy and the maximum of the deflated estimator over the three branches.
+The plot is enriched by the velocity streamlines of the sampled snapshots for the two procedures: one for the vanilla-greedy and three for the deflated-greedy.} In the left plot, corresponding to the vanilla-greedy, it can be seen that the greedy strategy selects $\mu_4 = 0.95$, the basis has dimension four, and the bound is minimized at the sampled locations.
 The seemingly ``nice" behavior of the error bound actually hides the difficulty of the approach to provide information on the bifurcating phenomenon.
 Indeed, as it can be observed from the streamline of the flow exhibiting the vortex pattern, even if $\mu_4 < \mu^*$, the sampled basis is symmetric, denoting that the whole reduced branch reconstruction, upon which the error bound is computed, only recovers the straight flux corresponding to the symmetric behavior.

 In contrast, as depicted in the right plot, the deflated-greedy method at the same iteration is capable of discovering multiple coexisting branches through deflation.
 Thus, we add all possible information from the solution manifold, enrich the basis with $b_{\mu_4}=3$ snapshots corresponding to $\mu_4 = 0.95$, and encode both the symmetric and the two asymmetric configurations.
 Moreover, this has the desirable effect of detecting the reduced asymmetric branch.
 In fact, having sampled asymmetric profiles, and thus having the possibility to reconstruct the branching behavior, the maximum among the error bounds is no longer restricted to the representation of the symmetric branch and increases for lower viscosity values.
-This is indeed a confirmation that the wall-hugging behavior was not present in the basis, but being detected it can now help the strategy to continue the asymmetric profiles, towards the certification of the multiple branches.
+This is indeed a confirmation that the wall-hugging behavior was not present in the basis, but being detected, it can now help the strategy to continue the asymmetric profiles towards the certification of the multiple branches.